Sense-Ring/Sense-Ring-1.0/README.md

 The current repository does **not** include production exports such as Gerbers, drill files, a bill of materials, or pick-and-place data.
 Generate and verify those outputs from the hardware sources before ordering boards.
 Battery selection, charge settings, clearances, enclosure material, skin contact, RF performance, and optical performance must all be validated for your implementation.

-## Project status

-- Hardware source: published
-- Mechanical source and printable prototypes: published
-- Functional prototype: shown in the repository images
-- Firmware: not yet published
-- Medical validation or certification: not provided

 ## Contributing